Martin-Muraskovas/tech258_git/readme.md

 ## Distributed Version Control
 ![diagram_source_file.jpg](diagram_source_file.jpg)
-This is a diagram showing how centralized version control works vs. how Distributed version control works.
+<br>This is a diagram showing how centralized version control works vs. how Distributed version control works.

 ### What is GitHub?
 GitHub leverages the version control tool known as Git in order to allow developers to